 International non-governmental organisations around the world held a Global Day for Darfur in September 2006 and 2007 calling on the International Community to protect civilians and for the Sudanese Government to allow the United Nations into the region.

 The Sudanese Government has called for UNAMID to be withdrawn, but the UN Secretary General has advised the Security Council to renew the UNAMID mandate each year.
-Most recently the mandate has been renewed to June 2018.

-- find out more about the UNAMID mandate
+- Find out more about the UNAMID mandate

-- watch the testimony of Mukesh Kapila, the UK diplomat who was the first to call the atrocities in Darfur genocide
+- Watch the testimony of Mukesh Kapila, the UK diplomat who was the first to call the atrocities in Darfur genocide

 - Read about how he spoke out when he felt the conflict was going unnoticed